 MOCHA requires at least 2 weeks notice to book a field trip.
 MOCHA does not allow lessons to be changed under 72 hours.
 Full payment is due at the time of booking.

-We need at least two weeks notice to cancel a field trip and will retain a $25 admin fee, If you cancel a field trip within 2 weeks of the trip, no refund will be given.
-If you need to reschedule we need at least 1 weeks notice and will retain a $25 admin fee.
-If you want to reschedule and do not give at leasts 1 weeks notice we will retain half of the cost of the filed trip.
+We need at least two weeks notice to cancel/reschedule a field trip and will retain a $25 admin fee; a credit will be given and applied to your next booking.
+If you cancel a field trip within 2 weeks of the trip, no credit will be given.
+If you need to reschedule, we need at least seven days notice and will retain a $25 admin fee.
+If you want to reschedule and do not give at least seven days notice, we will retain half of the cost of the field trip and apply the remaining credit to your next booking.
+Refunds are not allowed.

 K – 12 Art Lessons